 The first wave of shelter-in-place and stay-at-home orders in response to COVID-19 largely consisted of local governments asking residents of cities and counties to stay in their homes, away from their businesses.
 State and federal officials quickly recognized that some statewide measures and/or federal guidelines would be helpful to align the efforts of overlapping jurisdictions.
-Ultimately, 42 states issued some sort of guidance on which sectors and industries they consider “essential” despite pandemic-related closures.
+At this point, 46 states and Washington, DC have issued some sort of guidance on which sectors and industries they consider “essential” despite pandemic-related restrictions.
 According to the U..S Department of Homeland Security, essential workers are those who conduct a range of operations and services that are typically essential to continue critical infrastructure operations.
 Critical infrastructure is a large, umbrella term encompassing sectors from energy to defense to agriculture.

 Below, we dive into each of these sectors, discussing the pre-COVID-19 workforce, why each is considered “essential,” how this designation is impacting workers and the sector itself and provide state examples.

 The energy sector is made up of several interdependent systems that provide services that are vital to the nation’s health, safety and security.
 Energy can be split broadly into three subsectors: electricity, natural gas and petroleum—all three of which fuel the nation’s transportation and manufacturing, and power everything from health care and government institutions to individual homes and businesses.

 In March, the U.S. Department of Homeland Security (DHS) issued guidance on the essential critical infrastructure workforce, which at least 20 states have adopted outright.
 Another 21 states and Washington, D.C., have developed their own definitions for essential workers.
 While these definitions can vary substantially, all of them include the energy sector.